jiaohehu/NPreview/DOC-diagram.md

 considered the value of the option.
 This allows a long text string with spaces to be constructed without needing for any quoting.

-    set text A short example
+    set label A short example

 ## Configuration parameters